 In all cases, you will be asked to sign an acknowledgement that your results may remain unchanged or could go up or down.
 Grades that go up will have their fee refunded.
 Please note that Coursework or NEA's cannot be re-marked.

 Re-sits

-Only GCSE English & Maths can be re-sat in the November series.
-Details will be published every September.
-Please speak to subject teachers or the Exams Officer.
+Only GCSE English & Maths can be re-sat in the November series if you attend 6th Form here.